Par For Cinderella Excerpt

 Forcing her head above water, he made a straight shot between the boats and under the dock—only possible, Thank God, due to low tide—and gained his footing at the base of the boat ramp.
 He swung the girl up and into his arms.

 When he reached shallower water, he angled her front first over his arm.
-She coughed twice and spit out a couple mouthfuls of seawater.
-At the top of the ramp, he stepped up onto the dock, then knelt and laid her down prostrate, ready for CPR.
+She coughed twice and gagged out a couple of mouthfuls of seawater.
+At the top of the ramp, he stepped up onto the dock, then knelt and laid her down face up, ready for CPR.

 He put an ear to her chest.
-Grabbed a limp wrist and felt for a pulse, then heaved a sigh of relief at her slow but steady heart rate.
-She coughed.
+Grabbing a limp wrist, he searched for a pulse, then heaved a sigh of relief at her slow but steady heart rate.
+She coughed again.
 He put his ear to her nose and mouth and detected breathing.
 Shallow, but air in and air out.

 Come on, baby.
 Open those beautiful green eyes for me.